Skip navigation links

 Information defining species ns

 where ns is the number of species, and Curve type specifies the type of curve fits used to define the thermodynamic properties.
+The section title THERMODYNAMIC COEFFICIENTS must be the second line in the file, immediately after the line defining ispec.
 The Curve type line may be omitted (not left blank), or specified as one of SPARKCRV, WINDNASA, and NASA3287.
 If the line is omitted, the SPARKCRV curve type is assumed.

 The information defining each species, and the specific format used, depends on the curve type, as described below.